• Skip to primary navigation

 How to make Chocolate Cookies

-Ok, now that we've discussed the ingredients, let's chat about how to make double chocolate cookies.
+Let’s chat about how to make double chocolate cookies.
 I love this recipe because they are easy to make.
 Plus, chilling is optional, but recommended.
 We make fudgy cookies without having to chill overnight or get super messy rolling!

 two overhead photos showing how to make chocolate cookies